 Getting to or from the Vancouver International Airport (YVR) from downtown Vancouver is about a 20-minute car ride and not much more by public transport thanks to the Canada Line, a monorail-type train that is part of Vancouver's efficient and reasonably priced public transportation system.
 You can conveniently access trains from both the International and Domestic Terminals and get to various locations in and around Vancouver.

 Vancouver is a progressive town with a commitment to sustainable living - maybe more so than anywhere else in Canada and its commitment to excellent public transport is part of its green charm.

-- Taxis: Taxis servicing the Vancouver International Airport follow a set-rate fare zone system for reliable pricing.
-A taxi ride from the airport to central Vancouver takes about 30 mins and costs Cdn $26 (as of 2017).
+Taxis: Taxis servicing the Vancouver International Airport follow a set-rate fare zone system for reliable pricing.
+A taxi ride from the airport to central Vancouver takes about 30 mins and costs Cdn $26 (as of 2018).
 Set fares to other Vancouver locales range between $20 and $41.
 A $3 to $10 tip on top of this is standard.
 Taxi fares to the airport are based on the meter and from downtown Vancouver, including from the cruise ship terminal, are about $35.

-- Courtesy Shuttle: The Vancouver International Airport offers complimentary transit between the airport and many local hotels.
+Courtesy shuttle: The Vancouver International Airport offers complimentary transit between the airport and many local hotels.
 The courtesy shuttle services numerous Richmond hotels but as of 2017, only one downtown Vancouver hotel.